SLTWTR-Creative-Agency/advancedthemebuilder/README.md

 # Advanced Theme Builder
-Advanced theme builder is a modular content creator for Shopify themes.
+Advanced theme builder is a modular content builder for Shopify themes.

 ## Installation